raspberrypilearning/weather-station-dashboard/worksheet2.md

 ## A Weather vane

 1. Next you can make a weather vane.
-Weather vane's show the direction of the wind, but yours is also going to visualise the speed of the wind.
+Weather vanes show the direction of the wind, but yours is also going to visualise the speed of the wind.

 1. Click on the New sprite button to choose another sprite.